boranblok/nntpPoster/Util/userconf/readme.txt

 Username=username
 Password=password

-# Use ssl or not.
-Take into account that forcing ssl on non SSL connections wont work, and vice versa
+# Use SSL or not.
+Take into account that forcing SLL on non SSL connections wont work, and vice versa
-NewsGroupUseSsl=true
+UseSsl=true

 # How many connections to open simultaneously.
 Your newshost.
 More is not always better.
 # Experiment with this to find the lowest value that saturates your connection for best performance.